MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-known-issues.md

 :::image type="content" source="../operator/media/azure-site-recovery/known-issues/mobility-service-agent-warning.png" alt-text="Sample screenshot of the Protected item health change warning.":::

-The `Protected item health changed to Warning` message should only be a warning and not any issue on the actual replication or failover processes.
+The "***Protected item health changed to Warning***" message should only be a warning and not any issue on the actual replication or failover processes.

 >[!TIP]
 >You can check the the state of the respective VM to ensure it's healthy.